scristobal/blog/src/content/blog/abort-signal.md

   });
 ```

 It is important to note that `Promise.race` return the first promise that accepts or rejects.
+Read [more](https://blog.logrocket.com/axios-vs-fetch-best-http-requests/#response-timeout).